 How to Fix Driver Power State Failure in Windows

-This article provides you ways out of this problem.
+This article provides you with ways out of this problem.
 Read on.

 Method 1: Fix Driver Power State Failure error in Safe Mode